 Please contact your clinical team if you have developed COVID-19 or symptoms of COVID-19: do not come on to the hospital site unless given direct instructions by that team.

 Please be prepared to attend hospital departments by yourself if at all possible.
 In clinics, we can arrange for your loved ones to be part of the conversation with you via virtual technology such as Facetime, Skype or by telephone.

-Please clean your hands with alcohol gel on entering or leaving The Christie site and comply with all additional requests to wash your hands or use face masks.
+Please clean your hands with alcohol gel on entering or leaving The Christie site.
+All patients and visitors will be requested to wear the face mask provided.
+Please comply with all additional requests to wash your hands or use face masks while on site.